omundy/dig333-devlog/README.md

 ## Week 4

 ### Context
-- Philip K. Dick's *Pay For The Printer* takes place in the post-apacalypse where an alien species that is able to copy objects tries to save humanity.  *The Preserving Machine* by the same author is about an invention that turns music sheets into living creatures.
+- Philip K. Dick's *Pay For The Printer* takes place in the post-apocalypse where an alien species that is able to copy objects tries to save humanity.  *The Preserving Machine* by the same author is about an invention that turns music sheets into living creatures.
 Of course this goes horribly wrong when the creatures begin to evolve.
 The second part of Adam Curtis' documentary *All Watched Over by Machines of Loving Grace* documents the height of the theory of balance in ecology as well as cybernetics.
 - "Cybernetics sees human beings not as individuals, but as components in a system"
 - All three of the material from this week's context reminds me of black boxes.
-Expecially the Philip K. Dick stories.
+Especially the Philip K. Dick stories.
 - When does using black boxes become problematic?